telosnetwork/gas-oracle-bridge/antelope/README.md

 # GasOracleBridge - Antelope

 This is the gas.bridge.ccp contract for the Gas Oracle Bridge.
+It retreives gas price from `eosio.evm` and `GasOracleBridge.sol`, compares them and, if needed, calls the `setPrice(uint)` function of `GasOracleBridge.sol` through the `raw` action of `eosio.evm`

 ## Build